blueglyph/trait_gen/README.md

 In the example below, the `Add` trait is implemented for `Meter`, `Foot` and `Mile`.
-The `T` type identifier is used to mark where the substitution takes place; it can be an existing type or alias but it's not mandatory.
+The `T` type identifier is used to mark where the substitution takes place; it can be an existing type or an alias but it's not necessary.

 ```rust
 use trait_gen::trait_gen;